-Table 9 Woollahra Local Strategic Planning Statement number of trees and landscaping above structures.
+Table 9 Woollahra Local Str Table 9 Woollahra Local Strategic Planning Statement number of trees and landscaping above structures.
 The Landscape Design Plans demonstrates that the urban tree canopy on the site will be enhanced and dispersed throughout and around the periphery of the site.
 The provision of additional landscaping improve liveability for future residents, neighbouring properties and the general public.
 P12 Protecting and enhancing our scenic and cultural landscapes.
 The proposal will not have any adverse impact to the scenic and cultural landscape of the locality.
 As detailed above, whilst the concept proposal will require the removal of vegetation this will be appropriately offset through the provision of publicly accessible spaces and high quality compensatory landscaping.
 Where landscaping relates to the Paddington Heritage Conservation Area, this will be considered in any future detailed application where appropriate landscaped measures can be put in place to protect and enhance any scenic qualities.
-P13 Improving the sustainability of our built environment, businesses, transport and lifestyles by using resources more efficiently and reducing emissions, pollution and waste generation.
-Environmentally friendly measures and ESD principles have been investigated in the ESD Report prepared by SLR .
-The proposal ESD Report provides a number of recommendations which can be explored in any future development to reduce emissions, pollution and waste generation.
+P13 Improving the sustainability of our built environment, businesses, transport and lifestyles by using resources more efficiently and reducing emissions, pollution and Environmentally friendly measures and ESD principles have been investigated in the ESD Report prepared by SLR .
+The proposal ESD Report provides a number of recommendations which can be explored in any future development to reduce emissions, pollution and waste generation. waste generation.
 Further to this, it is also prudent to note that an increase of density in a strategic location, such as the subject site, will improve the usage of public transport and active transport, being walking and cycling.
 The ease of accessibility to heavy rail, bus services, services and open spaces will reduce the reliance on private motor vehicles and therefore reduce carbon impacts.
-P14 Planning for resilience so we adapt and thrive despite urban and natural hazards, stressors and shocks, including climate change.
-The subject site is affected by flood prone land.
-The concept proposal has been designed to respond to the sites flood affection as informed by Section 7.1 of the Services Infrastructure Report prepared by Stantec .
-This will ensure, subject to detailed future applications, that the development will be resilient to the natural hazard.
+P14 Planning for resilience so we adapt and thrive The subject site is affected by flood prone land.
+The concept proposal has been designed to respond to the sites flood affection as informed by Section 7.1 of the Services Infrastructure development will be resilient to the natural hazard.